 Our ongoing Q&A series features Carillon Tower affiliate managers sharing their diverse investment philosophies and thoughts on the market.

 We believe that a portfolio of high-quality companies, purchased at attractive valuations, and held for the long term may outperform.
-High-quality characteristics we seek include: high return on equity (ROE), stable earnings earnings growth and low financial leverage.
-Our preferred valuation outlook for our companies includes both historical data of the holding as well as versus industry peers.
-Understanding the intrinsic value we assign a stock further helps us understand its growth potential.
+High-quality characteristics we seek include: high return on equity (ROE), stable earnings growth and low financial leverage.
+Valuation methods include analysis of historical data as well as peer metrics.
+Understanding the value of a stock helps us have a better appreciation for its potential.
+Historically, high-quality stocks tend to outperform their benchmark indices.

-A valuation gap has emerged between the MSCI EAFE Index and the S&P 500 Index since the global financial crisis.
-Domestic U.S. equities are now richly valued — some may say over-valued — while international equity valuations appear to be more reasonable.
-The gap that has emerged between the forward price-to-earnings ratios (see Figure 3) of the S&P 500 and the MSCI EAFE may indicate that international equities are poised to outperform domestic equities.
+A valuation gap has emerged between the MSCI EAFE® (Net) Index and the S&P 500 Index since the Global Financial Crisis.
+Domestic U.S. equities are now richly valued – some may say over-valued – while international equity valuations appear to be more reasonable.
+The gap that has emerged between the forward price-to-earnings ratios of the S&P 500 and the MSCI EAFE® (Net) Index may indicate that international equities are poised to outperform domestic equities.

 Valuation Gap Emerging